kinglionsoft/TrafficRestriction/README.md

 // add service in StartUp
 services.AddTrafficRestrictionService( o => o.UseCache = true);

-// then reject and call ITrafficRestrictionService
+// then reject and call ITrafficRestrictionServicecd

 ```